hankhsu1996/vscode-better-systemverilog-syntax/README.md

 ## Feedback

-Encounter an issue or have a suggestion?
-Please submit them as issues in the project repository.
+For issues or suggestions, please file them as issues in the project repository.

 ## License

-This project is licensed under the MIT License.
-See [LICENSE.md](LICENSE.md) for details.
+Licensed under the MIT License.
+See [LICENSE.md](LICENSE.md) for full details.